2009

 - After viewing a preliminary sample of the film, Al Perlmutter offered Fiscal Sponsor from the Independent Production Fund, Inc. (a 501(3) c) to support Sandra Kay as a selected new filmmaker.

-- Initial financing came from a grass roots effort with donations from friends, colleagues and former students.
+- Initial financing came from a grass roots effort with donations from their friends, colleagues and former students.

 - Declan Quinn offered his expertise as advisor, cinematographer, Director of Photography, and creative team member.